kKapalka/travelling-salesman-java/readme.md

   * Moved the data about joining point to CityNetworkSingleton since it is a constant
   * Fixed import statements for readability
   * Moved firing of the solution calculation to onButtonClick event
+  * Rewrote single-threaded solver so that it can be stopped at will

 * 12.12.2021